Teekay: LNG shipping

 In 2021, Teekay announced that Stonepeak Infrastructure Partners would acquire Teekay LNG in a $6.2 billion transaction.
 The transaction closed on January 13, 2022 and the company was rebranded as Seapeak.

 Current operations

-Teekay currently operates a fleet of conventional tankers, under head offices in Canada, London, Manila, Mumbai,Bermuda and Singapore, along with a marine services arm based in Australia.
+Teekay currently operates a fleet of conventional tankers, under head offices in Canada, London, Manila, Mumbai, Bermuda and Singapore, along with a marine services arm based in Australia.

+Leadership

 As of March 2022, the company's leadership consisted of Kenneth Hvid (the President and Group CEO) and Kevin Mackay (President and CEO - Teekay Tankers Ltd.).